Saratoga Springs Public Library

 Saratoga Springs Public Library (SSPL), established in 1950, is a public library located in Saratoga Springs in the Capital District area of New York.
 SSPL serves the Saratoga Springs City School District.

 Services and facilities

 The three-story building on Henry Street that now houses the library was opened in 1995.
 SSPL offers a wide variety of services in the building and via the web site.
-The library offers a collection of current, high demand print and non-print items, including books on tape or compact discs, DVDs, as well as access to online electronic information resources, downloadable audio books, ebooks and videos, and much more.
-The library provides public computer access and is Wi-Fi accessible.
-The Library offers free programs and activities for all ages.
+The library offers a collection of current, high demand print and non-print items, including books on tape or compact discs, DVDs, as well as access to online electronic information resources, downloadable audiobooks, ebooks and videos, and much more.
+The library provides public computer access to library card and non-card holders, printing, 3D printing, scanning, faxing, and free WiFi.